10 Famous Vietnamese Musicians in the 20th Century

 Luu Huu Phuoc Musician.
 Photo: Tinh Kim Vinh/laodong.vn

-Luu Huu Phuoc (1921-1989) was a musician from Hau Giang Province in Mekong Delta.
+Luu Huu Phuoc (1921-1989) was a musician from Hau Giang Province in the Mekong Delta.
 He also has other pen names, such as Huynh Minh Sieng, Long Hung, Anh Luu, and Hong Chi.

-Luu Huu Phuoc is considered one of the pioneer musicians in the modern Vietnamese musicians, representing Southern music at the beginning of the new music scene.
+Luu Huu Phuoc is considered one of the pioneer musicians in modern Vietnamese musicians, representing Southern music at the beginning of the new music scene.

 In addition, he also composed telling songs (Tuy Luy, Con Tho Ngoc (Jade Rabbit), Diet Soi Lang (Killing Wolf), Dien Hong Conference), opera (Lotus Flower, Destroying the Scarecrow), dance plays Hai Hoa Dang Bac (Picking flowers for Uncle Ho).